AASanusi/jet-resto-data/README.md

 #### Run Solution
 - Visit [Node.js](https://nodejs.org/en) website.
 Download and install.
 - Open your terminal to install Express.
-Type following commands: `npm init` to create package,json file for the application.
-Accept the defaults and making sure `entry point: axios.js`.
+Type following commands: `npm init` to create package.json file for the application.
+Accept the defaults and making sure `entry point: server.js`.
 Enter this command: `npm install express` to install Express
 - Install axios by enter this command into your terminal: `npm axios`
-- In the terminal enter the following command: `node axios.js` to run the server
+- In the terminal enter the following command: `node server.js` to run the server
 - Terminal shows app is running on port: `3000`
 - Insert `localhost:3000` into the address bar in the browser and press 'Enter'
 - A blank webpage will open up with an input section and submit (Find Restaurant) button